The School of Business offers:

 - A minor in Accounting.

 The Bachelor of Business Administration is a professional degree with a minimum of 60 sem. hrs. of business-related courses.
-The Honours program in Business Administration, leading to a B.B.A.
+The Honours Program in Business Administration, leading to a B.B.A.
 (Honours) degree, requires a high GPA and an additional 12 sem. hrs. of upper level Business courses.
 The Bachelor of Arts with a major in Business Administration offers students more flexibility to take concentrations or minors in other disciplines.
+The School of Business, in conjunction with the School of Human Kinetics, offers a Bachelor of Arts with a major in Sport and Leisure Management.
+The School of Business, in conjunction with the School of Arts, Media, and Culture, offers a Bachelor of Arts in Corporate Communications.
+The School also offers various concentrations and minors as outlined in this section.

-The minor in Accounting is open to all University students, not just Business Administration students.
+The minor in Accounting is open to all University students, and prepares students for the professional accounting designations.

 The concentration and minor in Economics are open to all University students, not just Business Administration students.